kimsh02/awns-rpi5/README.md

 1. Go into the project directory with `cd awns-rpi5`.

-1. Run `./install-tools.sh`.
-This will install and set up the GPS drivers as well as additional tools used in the build (Optional: Test connection to the GPS dongle with `cgps` after the script is finished running).
+1. Run `./install.sh`.
+This will install and setup the necessary tools, and then build and install the executable to the system.